-In March 2006, following the close of trapping and small game hunting seasons, the names and addresses of general hunting license buyers whose license number ended in either 01 or 51, and furtakers whose license number ended in either 1 or 6, were drawn from the duplicate licenses on file in the License Division of the Bureau of Administrative Services and from the electronic file of over the counter (OTC) sales.
-Photocopies of the duplicates and the OTC file were used by BATS to prepare the mailing list.
-BATS and Bureau of Administrative Services addressed and mailed 18,921 Game Take questionnaires and 3,656 Furtaker questionnaires.
+In March 2008, following the close of trapping and small game hunting seasons, the names and addresses of general hunting license holders and licensed furtakers were selected to receive questionnaires based on their license number.
+General Hunting License numbers ending in either 01 or 51 were chosen for the Game Take Survey, and Furtaker License numbers ending in either 1 or 6 were selected for the Furtaker Survey.
+These licenses were obtained from the duplicate licenses on file in the License Division of the Bureau of Administrative Services, and from the electronic file of over the counter (OTC) sales.
+Photocopies of the duplicates and the OTC file were used by the Bureau of Automated Technology Services (BATS) to prepare the mailing list.
+BATS and Bureau of Administrative Services addressed and mailed 18,287 Game Take questionnaires and 4,562 Furtaker questionnaires.
 In addition to the initial mailing, 2 follow-up mailings were sent to nonrespondents of the Game Take Survey, and 1 follow-up mailing was sent to nonrespondents of the Furtaker Survey.

 These surveys reflect major changes of information requested from hunters and trappers from pre-1990 surveys.
-First, information about small game and furbearer species were separated into Game Take and Furtaker Surveys, respectively.
-Second, the Game Take questionnaire was expanded to include more harvestable species and the number of days of hunting per species per WMU.
-Third, harvest and hunting effort on shooting preserves were requested separately for ring-necked pheasant, quail, and ducks.
+First, information about small game and furbearer species were separated into Game Take and Furtaker surveys, respectively.
+Second, the Game Take questionnaire was expanded to include more game species, and the number of days of hunting per species per Wildlife Management Unit (WMU).
+Third, harvest and hunting effort on shooting preserves were requested separately for ringnecked pheasant, quail, and ducks.
 Fourth, estimates of coyote harvest included those shot by hunters (Game Take Survey excluding furtaker license buyers) and those trapped or shot by furtakers (Furtaker Survey).
 Fifth, a cover letter to encourage response was included in all mailings.

-During 1990-2000, methods used to survey small game hunters and furtakers have been the same with the following exceptions.
-The Game Take Survey for 1992 consisted of 2/3 the usual sample size (i.e., every third 01 or 51 license was skipped) and only 2 mailings were conducted, but a telephone survey of nonrespondents was conducted to estimate nonresponse bias.
+During 1990-2000, methods used to survey small game hunters and furtakers remained the same with the following exceptions.
+The Game Take Survey for 1992 consisted of 2/3 the usual sample size (i.e., every third 01 or 51 license was skipped) and only 2 mailings were conducted, but a telephone survey of nonrespondents was carried out to estimate nonresponse bias.
 Estimates using the standard estimation techniques (Shope 1985) were similar to those obtained when incorporating nonresponse bias (Diefenbach 1993).
 Therefore, estimates from the 1992 survey should be comparable to results from other years.
 In 1996 hunters were asked to report their Canada goose harvest by season (early, regular, late), and their snow goose harvest.
-This change was implemented to assess the effect of special goose seasons since the regular season was closed for most of the state, and to compare our estimates to those obtained by the newly implemented Migratory Bird Harvest Information Program.
-Since 1998 Game Take Survey turkey hunters were to report the management unit in which they hunted instead of the county.
+This change was implemented to assess the effect of special goose seasons, since the regular season was closed for most of the state, and to compare Pennsylvania Game Commission (PGC) estimates to those obtained by the newly implemented Migratory Bird Harvest Information Program.
+Since the 1998 Game Take Survey, turkey hunters have been asked to report the management unit in which they hunted instead of the county.
 In 2000, landowner, resident senior lifetime upgrades, and resident senior lifetime renewals were included in the total licenses sold for calculating harvests and participation.
 This resulted in the addition of licenses to our survey population that otherwise would not have been included.
 The added senior licenses have existed since 1996 for lifetime renewals and 1999 for lifetime upgrades.
-Therefore, estimates of Game Take Surveys from 1996-99 likely underestimate harvest by about 2-3%.
+Therefore, estimates of Game Take Surveys from 1996-99 likely underestimated harvests by about 2-3%.
 Landowner licenses represent less than 0.5% of license sales and would have had minimal effect on previous survey estimates.